 In the Vegetable Patch

-Annual summer crops are really coming to their end now.
-The days are too short and too cool to redden tomatoes or ripen eggplants and capsicums.
+Annual summer crops in the garden are really coming to their end now.
+The days are becoming too short and too cool to redden tomatoes or ripen eggplants and capsicums.

 If you’re removing your tomato plants, let the green ones ripen in a warm place inside.
-If you have a greenhouse, you can try to overwinter your eggplants, chillis and capsicums by moving them inside there.
+If you have a greenhouse you might still be harvesting some autumn tomatoes!

 Late maturing pumpkins left on the vine will be ready to harvest soon.
 Wait until the vines have died back and the stalk starts to brown and harden.
 Leave about 6cm of stalk on when cutting pumpkins off the vine to help them store longterm.

-After the removing the summer crops, add some extra organic material to your soil to make up for nutrients lost and used up in the hot summer, things like aged manure, compost, worm castings, sheep pellets.
+After the chopping down the summer crops, add some extra organic material to your soil to make up for nutrients lost and used up in the hot summer, things like aged manure, compost, worm castings, sheep pellets.

 When removing old crops, cut them down as opposed to yanking them from the soil.
 Pulling them breaks up the carefully built soil networks underneath and removes the food source for the microorganisms in the soil.
 If you just chop them down at the root level, the roots will break down and return nutrients to the soil.
 This especially important for beans and peas which hold nitrogen in their roots.
 Once the roots break down, the nitrogen is returned back into the soil in a way that other plants can take it up.

-It’s been raining a fair bit recently.
-Keep your soil covered to avoid nutrients being washed away.
+If it’s been raining at your place, keep your soil covered to avoid nutrients being washed away.
 Mulches made up of things like straw, leaf mould, compost and chopped up seaweed will help keep the goodness in, plants warm and weeds at bay.

 When harvesting lettuces, picking the outer leaves as you need them, as opposed to harvesting the whole plant will allow you to stretch your harvest throughout winter.